jeremykenedy/laravel-users/readme.md

     Laravel 5.4 use:

     ```
+        composer require jeremykenedy/laravel-users:1.4.0
+    ```

+    Laravel 5.5+ use:

+    ```
         composer require jeremykenedy/laravel-users
     ```

+2. Register Package
+* Laravel 5.4 and up
+Uses package auto discovery feature, no need to edit the `config/app.php` file.

+* Laravel 5.4 and below
-2. Register the package with laravel in `config/app.php` under `providers` with the following:
+Register the package with laravel in `config/app.php` under `providers` with the following:

    ```
       Collective\Html\HtmlServiceProvider::class,
       jeremykenedy\laravelusers\LaravelUsersServiceProvider::class,
    ```

+3. Register the dependencies aliases
+* Laravel 5.4 and up
+Uses package auto discovery feature, no need to edit the `config/app.php` file.

+* Laravel 5.4 and below
-3. Register the dependencies aliases with laravel in `config/app.php` section under `aliases` with the following:
+In `config/app.php` section under `aliases` with the following:

     ```
         'Form' => Collective\Html\FormFacade::class,